zxdvd/blog/content/algorithm/crypto: TLS 1.3 and 0-RTT.md

     TLS_AES_128_GCM_SHA256

 ### 0-RTT resumption
-TLS 1.3 supports 1-RTT resumption with some caveats while TLS 1.2 is 1-RTT.
+TLS 1.3 supports 0-RTT resumption with some caveats while TLS 1.2 is 1-RTT.
 When reconnecting to a TLS 1.3 server, you can send early data which is encrypted via the PSK (pre-shared key) along with the client hello message.
 The PSK is generated at previous connection.
 All the following data are encrypted with the exchanged key but not the PSK.

-The 0-RTT leads to following problems so that it's an option and you can disable it.
+The 0-RTT leads to following problems so that it may not be an option and you can disable it.

 - It's vulnerable to replay attack.
 If the early data is a POST form like transfer money, man in the middle may capture the hello message and replay it.

 - No Forward Secrecy.
-Server needs key to unwrap PSK from session ticket, if the key is lost later in the future, attack can use it to decrypt early data from captured packet.
+Server needs key to unwrap PSK from session ticket, if the key is lost later in the future, attack can use it to decrypt early data from captured packets.

-For general application, like blog sites or CDN for js or videos, early data is a simple HTTP GET request, 0-RTT is more valuable to these small caveats.
+For general application, like blog sites or CDN for js or videos, early data is a simple HTTP GET request, 0-RTT is more valuable compared to these small caveats.

 ### references
 1. [OWASP: overview of TLS 1.3](https://owasp.org/www-chapter-london/assets/slides/OWASPLondon20180125_TLSv1.3_Andy_Brodie.pdf)